Citywide Exceptional Needs Fund (CENF)

 Costs for materials and services should be prorated according to the specific use of the student.
 (E.g. Three students share assistive technology throughout the school day.
 Cost of assistive technology should be divided by three to determine cost per student.
 If the student has his/her own assistive technology device that is not shared by other students, the total cost can be attributed to the student.)

 Basic costs of the classroom, such as supplies and routine transportation, may be included in the application but are not eligible for reimbursement.
-Please enter the base cost of educating a student in the final row below.

 Costs that otherwise would be reimbursed as medical assistance for a child with a disability under the State Medicaid program or for which the school is already receiving other revenues may be included in the application but are not eligible for reimbursement.
 We understand that it can be difficult to predict Medicaid reimbursement amounts.
 Please enter a best estimate in the final column below as appropriate.
 For additional information on estimating Medicaid reimbursements, click here.